inabajunmr/azidp4j/docs/config.md

 # Configuration

 All of AzIdP4J functions are defined at [AzIdP](https://github.com/inabajunmr/azidp4j/blob/main/azidp4j/src/main/java/org/azidp4j/AzIdP.java).
-For initialize AzIdP instance, use AzIdP#init or AzIdp#initInMemory(for using inMemory stores), AzIdp#initJwt(for using jwt tokens).
+To initialize AzIdP instance, use AzIdP#init or AzIdp#initInMemory(for using in-memory stores), AzIdp#initJwt(for using jwt tokens).

 These methods return builder so application can configure authorization server or identity provider like this.